 Peter joined Baptist World Aid International Programs team in 2017 and then became the Director of Advocacy in 2019.
 He has worked in the global development sector for over 15 years, previously with World Vision UK, Uniting World, and Micah Challenge, with experience in both program and advocacy roles.
 Peter is passionate about development that puts the priorities and voices of vulnerable people at the center.
 And looks at the policies and systems that need to change in order for vulnerable people to experience the flourishing life God intends.

-Rebecca Oates is the Director of Marketing and Communication at Baptist World Aid Australia, where she’s served for the past three years.
+Bec joined Baptist World Aid in 2018.
 She is passionate about mobilising Australian Christians towards a healthy relationship with people living in poverty.
-For over twenty years Bec owned her own hairdressing salon, growing her business to such a point that she was included in Vogue’s top 10 salons in Australia.
-As a result, Bec was also a finalist in the Telstra Australian Business Woman of the Year awards.
-Bec now draws on her marketing and leadership skills to oversee over twenty staff in working toward ending poverty.
+Her primary expertise is in business and brand development.
+As a business owner for over 20 years and a finalist in the Telstra Australian Business Woman of the Year awards, she brings an entrepreneurial lens to fundraising, partnerships and ending global poverty.
+Bec now draws on her business skills to oversee over forty staff in working toward ending poverty.